DEFERASIROX

 DEFERASIROX is available in the form of oral formulations.
 Please take DEFERASIROX in the dose and duration prescribed by your doctor based on specific medical conditions.
 In some cases, you may experience common side effects such as diarrhoea, vomiting, nausea, abdominal pain, skin rashes, and increased serum creatinine.
 Most of these side effects do not require medical attention and will resolve gradually over time.
 However, you are advised to talk to your doctor if you experience these side effects persistently.

 To treat your condition effectually, continue using DEFERASIROX for as long as your doctor has prescribed it.
 Do not use DEFERASIROX without a doctor's advice if you have a skin reaction or irritation to any medicine.
 Consult your doctor before using the DEFERASIROX if you are pregnant or breastfeeding.
-Do not use DEFERASIROX in more than prescribed doses or longer duration as it may cause adverse effects.
+Do not use DEFERASIROX in more than prescribed doses or for a longer duration as it may cause adverse effects.
 Keep your doctor informed about your health condition and all the medicines you take before taking DEFERASIROX to rule out any side effects.

 Uses of DEFERASIROX